apache/opennlp/dev/README-unicode-emoji-sequences.md

 The generated inventory and its sources are covered by Unicode License V3, reproduced in the project `LICENSE`.
 Attribution is recorded in `NOTICE`.
 The generator is Apache License 2.0.
+The runtime module's `src/main/appended-resources/META-INF/LICENSE` and `NOTICE` also carry the data license and attribution into the standalone runtime JAR.